Supreme Court of the United States Holds NCGS §108A–57 Violates Federal Law!

 After appeal after appeal and all the way up to the U.S. Supreme Court, North Carolina fought E.M.A. and her parents, saying that the State was entitled to Medicaid reimbursement as required under NCGS 108A-57.

 The U.S. Supreme Court disagreed .

 In the words of the Supreme Court (as to why the NC Statute was pre-empted):

 “Instead, North Carolina has picked an arbitrary number—one-third—and by statutory command labeled that portion of a beneficiary’s tort recovery as representing payment for medical care.
 Pre-emption is not a matter of semantics.
 A State may not evade the pre-emptive force of federal law by resorting to creative statutory interpretation or description at odds with the statute’s intended operation and effect. ”

 Interesting that the Supreme Court picked the word “arbitrary.”

 In light of the Wos v.
 E.M.A. decision, I think it would be prudent to question other Medicaid statutes.
 Most likely other Medicaid statutes, similarly, violate federal law.
 Maybe…..108C-7.

 See my March 14, 2013, blog for my legal reasons that 108C-7 violates federal law.

-Posted on March 21, 2013, in Congress, DHHS, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Medicaid, NCGS 108C-7, North Carolina, US Supreme Court and tagged Federal law, Medicaid, North Carolina, Supremacy Clause, Supreme Court, Supreme Court of the United States, United States, US Supreme Court.
+Posted on March 21, 2013, in Congress, Division of Medical Assistance, Federal Law, Health Care Providers and Services, Legal Analysis, Legislation, Medicaid, NC DHHS, NCGS 108C-7, North Carolina, US Supreme Court and tagged Federal law, Medicaid, North Carolina, Supremacy Clause, Supreme Court, Supreme Court of the United States, United States, US Supreme Court.
 Bookmark the permalink.
 Leave a comment.